CANNABIS PRODUCTS: OIL

 Sublingual drops: A cannabis extract is combined with honey and administered via an eye dropper or plastic syringe, placing a drop of the substance under the tongue.
 It is then absorbed through the tissue in the mouth which is quicker than swallowing.

-Phoenix Tears: Also known as RSO or Rick Simpson oil is an extraction method using grain alcohol to produce a thick molasses-like oil that can be ingested in pills or vaporized.
-It’s gained a lot of popularity with medical cannabis users with some going as far to claim that it has anti-cancer properties.
+Phoenix Tears: Also known as RSO or Rick Simpson oil, this cannabis product comes from an extraction method using grain alcohol to produce a thick molasses-like oil.
+It can be ingested in pills or vaporized and has gained a lot of popularity with medical cannabis users with some going as far to claim that it has anti-cancer properties.

 High THC: THC has been known to help deal with a number of symptoms and the most widely sought-after of those has been pain relief.
 Oral consumption has been found to be a better method of using Cannabis for pain relief due to better control of dosage and a more controlled release of THC over a longer period than traditional smoking.
 Additionally, a high THC formula will produce a high that when taken in the right setting is a great relief of stress and stress-related symptoms.